Eduard8798/DetailPro/my-cleaning-app/README.md

 - user authentication,
 - working with server-side logic and a database within a single project.

-This project is intended to demonstrate skills in **React / Next.js (App Router)** and backend development.
+This project is intended to demonstrate skills in frontend and backend development.

 ---